codevise/pageflow/doc/creating_themes.md

           pageflow/
             themes/
               my_custom_theme/
+                preview.png
+                preview_thumbnail.png

 Now take a look at the
 [available variables](http://codevise.github.io/pageflow/theme/master/)
 and start customizing.
 Pageflow plugins might define their own set of variables.
 Refer to the README of the respective plugin for further information.

+To provide editors with more ways to distinguish between themes, you can add you own preview image and/or preview thumbnail in PNG format.
+To support high resolution displays, we advise to stick with the resolution/aspect ratio of the default sample files `preview.png` and `preview_thumbnail.png`.

 Finally you have to register the theme in the Pageflow initializer: